nobhri/memo-for-general-coding/README.md

 # memo-for-general-coding
-It is memo for my self.
+It is memo for myself.